 - #2.
 Send helpful advice about maintaining the product over time.

 Why do post-purchase advice emails work?

 Advice emails focus on helping the customer to enjoy the best possible experience with your product.
 Show your customer how to use, clean, maintain, update, assemble or improve the product they have purchased, and your ecommerce brand will be much more likely to generate repeat sales (and word-of-mouth referrals).

 This email gives you a chance to be customer friendly.

 There’s absolutely no imperative to sell, promote or persuade.
 We just want to help our customers.
 This pure focus on the customer’s experience will help your brand establish trust with the customer.

-Conversion focused copywriter, Peter Boyle, agrees.
+Conversion focused copywriter, Steve Hogan, agrees.
 In his article about optimising post-purchase experience, he talks about the importance of helping customers understand the product they purchased.